discord-net/Discord.Net/docs/guides/getting_started/first-bot.md

 Discord.Net uses .NET's [Task-based Asynchronous Pattern (TAP)] extensively - nearly every operation is asynchronous.
-It is highly recommended that these operations are awaited in a properly established async context whenever possible.
+It is highly recommended for these operations to be awaited in a properly established async context whenever possible.

 To establish an async context, we will be creating an async main method